ccd-utexas/binstarsolver/README.md

 Estimate physical quantities of an eclipsing, spectroscopic binary star system from observed lightcurves and radial velocities.

+## Description

+### Overview

 This model is a simple spherical detached binary star model with no orbital eccentricity, no limb darkening.
 The model is from chapter 7 of Budding (2007) and chapter 7 of Carroll and Ostlie (2007).
 The purpose of this package is to generate initial parameters as input to a more complete numerical model such as that of Wilson-Divinney, c.f. chapter 7 of Kallrath and Milone (2007).

-## Examples

 ### Input observable quantities